mediaelement/mediaelement/README.md

 * Added Security.allowDomain("*") to Flash so it can be used on different domains
 * Fixed progress bar for Firefox 3 with Ogg files
 * Prevented Flash from re-creating the player when show/hide restarts it
+* Fixed initial volume level in non-HTML5 players
+* Made PNG8 versions of controls images (for IE6)

 *2.0.4 (2011/01/14) - 31.2kb*